✿ The Ayurvedic Answer you’ve been looking for! ✿

 Or, if you’re not much of a DIYer, check out Ajara’s Coconut Rose Softening Wash and Oatmeal Nutmeg Smoothifying Exfoliator - the perfect 100% natural cleanser specifically formulated for Vata skin!

-For a more luxurious, yet natural and accessible skincare routine, you can also try iYURA’s Yauvari Amplified Youth Spring – an Ayurvedic Vegan Serum catered towards tightening and firming the skin for a glowy, youthful appearance!
+For a more luxurious, yet natural and accessible skincare routine, you can also try iYURA’s Yauvari Amplified Youth Spring – an Ayurvedic Vegan Serum catered towards tightening and firming the skin for a glowing, youthful appearance!

-Perfect for Vata skin, this formula contains the goodness of Black Gram in a nurturing base of Sesame Oil, as it provides optimum moisturization while it also cares for the delicate Vata skin.
+Perfect for Vata skin, this formula contains the goodness of unctuous Black Gram in a nurturing base of Sesame Oil, as it provides optimum moisturization while it also cares for the delicate Vata skin.

 As Pitta skin is thicker than Vata skin, signs of aging don’t show that easily.
 However, this type of skin is vulnerable to damage caused by the sun which is also an important external factor that contributes to premature aging!
 If not given proper care, Pitta skin can easily flare up and cause an uneven skin tone, sun spots, and also lead to age spots.